chrisfallas/typeforms/docs/src/content/docs/components/TextField.md

 # Text Field

-TextField renders a text input (`<input type="text">`) bound to a string field in your schema.
+TextField renders a single-line text input (`<input type="text">`) bound to a string field in your schema.
-It integrates directly with the form’s internal state management, handles value updates and validation behind the scenes, and guarantees type alignment based on the field key.
-This component is minimal by design but can be extended with native input props or wrapped for custom styling.
+Even though the `type` prop can be changed, the final type of data submitted will always be a string.

 ## Props